 General Outcomes Specific Outcomes F1 Students will demonstrate an understanding of the nature of technology.
-F1 4.14.24.34.4 assess the strengths and weaknesses of computer simulations in relation to real-world problems solve mathematical and scientific problems by selecting appropriate technology to perform calculations and experiments apply terminology appropriate to technology in all forms of communication demonstrate an understanding of the general concepts of computer programming and the algorithms that enable technological devices to perform operations and solve problems F2 Students will understand the role of technology as it applies to self, work and society.
-F2 4.1 4.2 4.3 4.4 4.5 4.6 4.7 4.8 use technology outside formal classroom settings analyze how technological innovations and creativity affect the economy demonstrate an understanding of new and emerging communication systems evaluate possible potential for emerging technologies demonstrate conservation measures when using technology demonstrate an understanding of the basic principles and issues of e-commerce, including such topics as security and privacy, marketing, and implications for governments, businesses and consumers alike use current, reliable information sources from around the world analyze and assess the impact of technology on the global community F3 Students will demonstrate a moral and ethical approach to the use of technology.
-F3 4.14.24.3 demonstrate an understanding of how changes in technology can benefit or harm society record relevant data for acknowledging sources of information, and cite sources correctly respect ownership and integrity of information F4 Students will become discerning consumers of mass media and electronic information.
-F4 4.1 4.2 4.3 discriminate between style and content in a presentation evaluate the influence and results of digital manipulation on our perceptions identify and analyze a variety of factors that affect the authenticity of information derived from mass media and electronic communication F5 Students will practise the concepts of ergonomics and safety when using technology.
+F1 4.1 4.2 4.3 4.4 appropriate technology to perform calculations and experiments apply terminology appropriate to technology in all forms of communication F2 Students will understand the role of technology as it applies to self, work and society.
+F2 4.1 4.2 4.3 4.4 4.5 4.6 economy demonstrate an understanding of new and emerging communication systems evaluate possible potential for emerging technologies demonstrate conservation measures when using technology demonstrate an understanding of the basic principles and issues of e-commerce, including such topics as security and privacy, marketing, and implications for governments, businesses and consumers alike F3 Students will demonstrate a moral and ethical approach to the use of technology.
+F3 4.1 4.2 4.3 demonstrate an understanding of how changes in technology can benefit or harm society record relevant data for acknowledging sources of information, and cite sources correctly respect ownership and integrity of information F4 Students will become discerning consumers of mass media and electronic information.
+F4 4.1 4.2 4.3 perceptions F5 Students will practise the concepts of ergonomics and safety when using technology.
 F5 4.1 4.2 assess new physical environments with respect to ergonomics identify safety regulations specific to the technology being used F6 Students will demonstrate a basic understanding of the operating skills required in a variety of technologies.
 F6 4.1 continue to demonstrate the outcomes addressed within the previous divisions.
 Students interested in pursuing advanced study in such areas as electronics, programming, computer-aided design and drafting (CADD), robotics and other industrial applications of technology will find opportunities in Career and Technology Studies (CTS) courses